drtyhlpr/rpi23-gen-image/README.md

 ##### `BUILD_KERNEL`=false
 Build and install the latest RPi2 linux kernel.
 Currently only the default RPi2 kernel configuration is used.
 Detailed configuration parameters for customizing the kernel and minor bug fixes still need to get implemented. feel free to help.

+##### `KERNEL_THREADS`=1
+Number of parallel kernel building threads.
+If the parameter is left untouched the script will automatically determine the number of CPU cores to set the number of parallel threads to speed the kernel compilation.

 ##### `KERNEL_HEADERS`=true
-If true, also install kernel headers with built kernel.
+Install kernel headers with built kernel.

+##### `KERNEL_RMSRC`=true
+Remove all kernel sources from the generated OS image after building.

 ## Understanding the script
 The functions of this script that are required for the different stages of the bootstrapping are split up into single files located inside the `bootstrap.d` directory.
 During the bootstrapping every script in this directory gets executed in lexicographical order: